-The other pieces of the watch have also received their share of blue and orange touches.
+The other pieces have also received their share of blue and orange touches.

-The watch, presented in a not so big (by Hublot’s current standards) 44.5 Big Bang case, is powered by their HUB 4100 automatic chronograph movement that we have recently seen in a number of their new chronographs, those including the Hublot F1 King Power Ceramic, and Hublot F1 King Power India.
+The amfAR BANG, presented in a not so big (by Hublot’s current standards) 44.5 Big Bang case, is powered by their HUB 4100 automatic chronograph movement that we have recently seen in a number of their new chronographs, those including the F1 King Power Ceramic, and F1 King Power India.

-The watch is going to be limited to only 100 individually numbered pieces and is on sale right now.
+The special edition is going to be limited to only 100 individually numbered pieces and is on sale right now.

-Movement decoration: Bridges: Satin-finished, bevelled & polished; Oscillating weight: Tungsten with black PVD treated dimpled surface; Main plate: Sandblasted & rhodium-plated
+Movement decoration: Bridges: Satin-finished, beveled & polished; Oscillating weight: Tungsten with black PVD treated dimpled surface; Main plate: Sandblasted & rhodium-plated

 Functions: Hours, minutes, seconds, date, chronograph